ioccc-src/winner/1994/schnitzi/README.md

         make all

-### To run
+## To run:

 	./schnitzi < textfile

+[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed the entry to not overflow the buffer (and segfault) by changing the call of `gets()` to `fgets()`.
+He also increased the buffer size.
+Prior to this fix one could not redirect the Makefile into this program, as an example problem.
+Thank you Cody for your assistance!

+## Try:

+	./schnitzi < /etc/motd
+	./schnitzi < /etc/passwd

-## Judges' comments
+## Judges' comments:

 Try:

-	./schnitzi < /etc/motd
 	./schnitzi < schnitzi.c

 Compare the output of the program with its source.
-Sure the output is different, but there is more than meets the diff's eye.
+Sure the output is different, but there is more than meets the `diff`'s eye.
 Can you find out why?

-## Author's comments
+## Author's comments:

     SPOILER: